...

 Bonds

 Bonds are loans that you make to a government or a corporation.
-When you buy a bond, you lend your money to the issuer for a fixed period and receive a fixed rate of interest in return.
+When you buy a bond, you lend your money to the issuer for a fixed period and receive a fixed interest rate in return.

 Bonds can vary in terms of maturity (how long they last), credit quality (how likely they are to be repaid), and coupon (how much interest they pay).